gunchev/containers/ollama/README.md

 ./scripts/ollama_test_nvidia_gpu
 ```

 This runs a quick test to verify NVIDIA GPU access in the container.
+Will print all available and accessible GPUs.

 ## Development

-Text Files should end with  trailing new line as defined in the [POSIX standard](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap03.html#tag_03_206).

 ### Build Commands